 The respondents' sociodemographic data enabled us to check whether the achieved sample was sufficiently heterogeneous.
-In annex (table 1), you can discover the geographic breakdown of the sample, and in table 2 the sociodemographic background.
+In annex 1 (table 1), you can discover the geographic breakdown of the sample, and in table 2 the sociodemographic background.
 These numbers demonstrate that the sample includes a rather substantial variety of respondents.
 There is no reason to assume that the results are greatly biased towards one social group.
-The main limitation of the current data seems to be the rather limited regional focus with a very strong overrepresentation of the ideas expressed by Austrian youth.
+The main limitation of the current data seems to be the rather limited regional focus with a very strong overrepresentation of the ideas expressed by young people from the project's target countries (Austria, Ireland, Bulgaria, Spain, Cyprus).